05 · 2025

 • Understanding of circular design and sustainability

-Circular Clock Radio — 1
+Circular radio alarm clock — 1

 Opstellen van een Procesboom

-Circular Clock Radio — 3
+Circular radio alarm clock — 3

 Werken met Edupack Eco Audit

-Circular Clock Radio — 5
+Circular radio alarm clock — 5

 Innovatiekans uitgewerkt in een poster

-Circular Clock Radio — 2
+Circular radio alarm clock — 2

 Materiaalselectie aan de hand van Granta Edu Pack

-Circular Clock Radio — 4
+Circular radio alarm clock — 4

 Opstellen van een bronnenlijst volgens de APA-richtlijnen